Twitch Sub Count Tracker

 The advantage of subscriptions to a Twitch streamer is that it is a recurring form of income.
 A fan of a channel can opt to subscribe to it if the steamer is a Twitch Affiliate or Partner.

 The main reason you would subscribe to a streamer’s channel is to show a sign of support.
 You are effectively agreeing to make them a regular monthly donation.
-This is different from following somebody, where no money changes hand.
+This is different from following somebody, where no money changes hands.
 You can also use the tool below to check a Twitch Streamer's Sub Count.

 Views